fieldtrip/website/tutorial/automatic_artifact_rejection.md

 This procedure will result in an artifact definition, a two column array with the onset and offset sample number of every detected artifact.
 This 'artifact definition' (''.artfctdef'') can then, in a separate step, be used to reject (parts of) trials in your trialdefinition (so before reading the data in using ft_preprocessing for your subsequent analysis), or rejecting (parts of) data already in memory.
 Both methods use [ft_rejectartifact](/reference/ft_rejectartifact).
 All the steps that the automatic artifact rejection routine takes will now be explained in detail.

 {{:tutorial:overview_artifact_detection.png?600|}}
-// Automatic artifact rejection processes the data in several steps to allow rejection of artifactual time intervals from the trial definition//
+*Figure: Automatic artifact rejection processes the data in several steps to allow rejection of artifactual time intervals from the trial definition*

 ### I. Reading the data (with padding) from disk

 Physiological data is often very large and takes system memory.
 For this reason it is most efficient to read only the data you need from disk instead of reading in all the data first and selecting interesting segments later.
 This is the reason that in FieldTrip we commonly read the (marker/trigger) events first to determine data segments (trials) of interest, which are then read into memory in a separate step.
 For how to define trials see [Getting started with reading raw EEG or MEG data](/example/getting_started_with_reading_raw_eeg_or_meg_data) and [Trigger-based trial selection](/tutorial/preprocessing).